 About Turner Syndrome

-Turner syndrome (TS) occurs in approximately one out of every 2,000- 4,000 female live births.
-It is a chromosomal condition describing girls and women with common features, physical traits and medical conditions caused by the complete or partial absence of the second sex chromosome.
+Turner syndrome (TS) occurs in approximately one out of every 2,000- 4,000 live female births.
+It is a chromosomal condition describing girls and women with common features, physical traits, and medical conditions caused by the complete or partial absence of the second sex chromosome.
 TS was first described in the United States in 1938 by Dr. Henry Turner.

 At the basic level, the missing genetic material prevents the female body from growing and maturing naturally.
-Turner syndrome is variable, and each girl and woman will have unique health needs and characteristics.
+Turner syndrome is variable, and each person will have unique health needs and characteristics.
 Most girls and women have two complete X chromosomes (the sex chromosomes for females).
 Turner syndrome is caused by the absence of all or part of the second sex chromosome in some or all of the cells of the body.
 The most consistent features of TS are short stature and lack of ovarian development, however, there are other symptoms and characteristics that can appear in varying degrees, depending on each person's unique genetic makeup.